 The features of the braking system include a dual system where the front and rear circuits are completely independent from each other.
-The brakes are air operated disc type brakes with automatic slack adjusters on front, drive and tag axles.
-The emergency/parking brakes are located on drive and tag axles.
+The brakes are Knoor air operated disc type brakes with ABS and automatic slack adjusters on front drive and tag axles.
+Model 24/24 spring brakes on drive axle provide emergency and parking brakes.
+Emergency brake application will be automatic if pressure drops below 40 psi.
+At 60 psi a warning light and buzzer will come on so the driver can bring the vehicle to a safe stop simply by a conventional application of the foot brake pedal.